HOME | ABOUT | WATCH | RESOURCES | PRESS | DONATE | CONTACT

 Writer/Producer/Editor

 Nicolas is an artist, filmmaker, designer and educator based in New York City and Istanbul.
-His work takes place primarily outside of existing institutional contexts, and he has organized and participated in exhibitions in the US, the Netherlands and Turkey.
-He graduated from the Gerrit Rietveld Academie in Amsterdam, and he currently teaches at The New School and Pratt Institute in New York.
+He graduated from the Gerrit Rietveld Academie in Amsterdam, and teaches at Parsons and Pratt Institute in New York.

 Ines Hofmann Kanna